Jette

 Jette (/fr/; /nl/) is one of the 19 municipalities of the Brussels-Capital Region, Belgium.
 Located in the north-western part of the region, it is bordered by the City of Brussels, Ganshoren, Koekelberg, and Molenbeek-Saint-Jean, as well as the Flemish municipalities of Asse and Wemmel.
-In common with all of Brussels' municipalities, it is legally bilingual (French–Dutch).
+Like all municipalities in Brussels, it is officially bilingual (French–Dutch).

 As of 1 January 2024, the municipality had a population of 54,107 inhabitants.
 The total area is 5.19 km2, which gives a population density of 10427 PD/km2.

 History

 Origins to Middle Ages

 Neolithic tools and remains of a Gallo-Roman villa have been found on the territory of Jette, proving the old age of the first settlements in this area.
 The fact that its first church was dedicated to Saint Peter also indicates early Christianisation.
 During the Middle Ages, parts of the territory were feudal dependencies of the Duchy of Brabant.
 Under the duke's protection, Dieleghem Abbey was founded in 1095 by the Bishop of Cambrai and administered by Augustinian canons.
 In 1140, the Abbey's monks switched to the rules of the Premonstratensian order.
 In the 13th century, the Abbey possessed half of the municipality's territory and played an important social and economic role until the French Revolution.